johe123qwe/github-trending/README.md

 ## C

+* 【2023-10-23】[outflanknl / C2-Tool-Collection](https://github.com/outflanknl/C2-Tool-Collection) - A collection of tools which integrate with Cobalt Strike (and possibly other C2 frameworks) through BOF and reflective DLL loading techniques.
+* 【2023-10-23】[jagt / clumsy](https://github.com/jagt/clumsy) - clumsy makes your network condition on Windows significantly worse, but in a controlled and interactive manner.
 * 【2023-10-22】[sleirsgoevy / ps4jb-payloads](https://github.com/sleirsgoevy/ps4jb-payloads) - Extracted payloads from the main repo
 * 【2023-10-21】[geany / geany](https://github.com/geany/geany) - A fast and lightweight IDE
 * 【2023-10-19】[attractivechaos / klib](https://github.com/attractivechaos/klib) - A standalone and lightweight C library